aiimranh/python-projects/Password Generator/README.md

 * There are some character programatically change to other character such as A->@, B->&, E->#, F->£, M->w</span> etc.

 ### Note 01_:
-If you want to include any character to your password must provide capital alphabet.
+* If you want to include any character to your password must provide capital alphabet.

 Example 01: Suppose you provide <b>website name</b> : `FACEbook`. then `FACE` is only added to the password.

 See the attached image to clearify. <br>

+* Unique Password and Unique Number can be provide lowercase or uppercase, all are added to the password.

 ### Note 02_:
 You can skip any or multiple of this features, If you don't need to add in your password. <br><br>